Zach-Shim/zach-shim.github.io/README.md

 # STL Container Efficiency Website
-Developed a website that contains the bigO efficiency of various C++ STL container complexities to streamline my understanding of data structures and their performance.
+Developed a simple website utilizing HTML5/CSS that contains the bigO efficiency of various C++ STL container complexities to streamline my understanding of data structures and their performance.
 Utilized CSS to implement tables that show the efficiency of varying data structure operations.